 Completion of Degree.
 From the date of acceptance, students have five consecutive years to complete the degree.
-If an extension is necessary, an application in writing must be made to the graduate program director stating information pertinent to the request.
+If an extension is necessary, an application in writing must be made to the appropriate academic administrator stating information pertinent to the request.